Donate

 You can access POD via our website.

-In addition to POD, we also have an online platform for school professionals called School Professionals Online Training (SPOT).
+Additionally, we offer an online platform for school professionals called SPOT (School Professionals Online Training).
 Designed for staff in primary and secondary schools, this online resource helps increase awareness and understanding of eating disorders, including how to recognise early warning signs in school-aged children.
 You can access SPOT via our website.

 Step 4: HelpFinder

 Our HelpFinder tool is a searchable database of help and support services for people with eating disorders in the United Kingdom.
-To use Helpfinder, you need to insert your age, postcode and accept the disclaimer.
+To use it, simply insert your age, postcode and accept the disclaimer.
 You’ll see lots of different services in your area and some of the options available may include Beat, NHS, private and external services.

 You are strongly advised to check that the service is appropriate for the person you care about specific requirements, and that the individual, group or organisation is currently registered with the relevant professional body.